qvbit/medical-codes-prediction/README.md

 # medical-codes-prediction
-Predict ICD9 codes from clinical text.
+Predict ICD9 codes from clinical text using BERT (Bidirectional Encoder Representations from Transformers).